-All jokes aside, there’s good reason why it’s the law in Singapore for kids under 1.35m (irrespective of age) to be restrained with car seat, booster seat or adjustable seatbelt.
+There’s good reason why it’s the law in Singapore for kids under 1.35m (irrespective of age) to be restrained with car seat, booster seat or adjustable seatbelt.
 Taxi trips (except Uber or Grab) are exempt from child safety seat obligations for practicality reasons, but the law does quite sensibly provide that kids under 1.35m must ride in the rear seat.
 If you’ve ever succumbed to whacking on a baby Bjorn carrier and then wearing a seatbelt thinking it’s a good option, then it’s time to wise up and commit to your child’s safety.
-This short vid from The Car Seat Lady is an unsettling reminder.
+This short video from The Car Seat Lady is an unsettling reminder.

 Okay, so we’re all on the same page that a car restraint is in order for those inevitable taxi rides.
 Question is which one, and where to get it?
 The type of seat you ultimately choose will depend on the age and size of your child.

 Elise Mawson, car safety guru at Taxi Baby explains it in a nutshell: